Web-Potato/DeparturesApp/README.md

 # DeparturesApp

+## About
-DeparturesApp is a Vue.js-based application designed to show real-time departure information, making it easier for users to track flight statuses, times, and other details.
+DeparturesApp is a Vue.js-based application designed to show real-time departure information.
+Its primary goal is to assist users in tracking flight statuses, including times and other relevant details, using a responsive and intuitive interface.

+The app's functionality is centered around displaying flight departures in real-time, with features such as status highlighting and status editing to enhance user interaction and experience.
+This allows users to not only view flight details but also to interact with the data, such as updating flight statuses.
+The responsive design ensures that the app is accessible across various devices, catering to a broad range of users.

 ## Customize configuration